Sysimq/CPSC501A4/README.md

 Junit test can be found in `cpsc501a4/src/main/java/org/example`.

 To run the program you can open the project on IntelliJ:
+1. Load the project with IntelliJ and be sure to include pom.xml file.
-1. When the project is loaded, you have to run `Server.java` first followed by `Client.java` file.
+2. you have to run `Server.java` first followed by `Client.java` file.
 2. When these two are up and running, the user will be prompted on the Client terminal interface to choose from which objects you would like to create.
-Please input value from 1-6\
+Please input value from 1-6
 3. Please follow given instructions and enter in only valid input to avoid Exceptions thrown.